enRose/enRose.github.io/React/hoc-pattern-of-code-sharing/hoc-pattern-of-code-sharing-ep2.md

 A custom hook is basically a function we write that uses built react or 3rd party hooks.

-It is in essence a form of code sharing to avoid DRY - Don't Repeat Yourself.
+It is in essence, a form of code sharing too.

 _It gets very interesting when we throw HOC and custom hook together in the mix._